International TravelRail Travel

 Eurostar Plus meal

-Eurostar Premier – A flexible fare business product using dedicated carriages with similar 1-2 config and seat pitch as Eurostar Plus.
+Eurostar Premier – A flexible fare business product using dedicated carriages with similar 1-2 configuration and seat pitch as Eurostar Plus.

 This is the seat plan for a Plus/Premier coach 2 on the Eurostar E320: